For funding commencing in 2018

 - Request for Extension to UON Deadline for Final Application (DOC)

 Minimum Data Requirement

 For each application, it is mandatory that minimum data requirements be entered in RGMS by 5:00pm 24 January 2018 to allow the NHMRC to start sourcing suitable assessors.
 Applications that fail to satisfy this requirement will not be accepted.

 Applicants are also reminded to complete the recommended fields below with correct information.
 Using placeholder text such as "text", "synopsis" or "xx" etc. are not acceptable as minimum data.

 Minimum data for the Development Grants scheme consists of the following:

 - General: Specifically, Administering Institution, Application Title, Aboriginal/Torres Strait Islander Research and Plain English Summary; and

 - A-RC Research Classification.

 The CIA must certify the application in RGMS via the Certification tab.
 This will result in the status changing to 'Submitted to RAO' - which equates to 'Research Administration Office' NOT the NHMRC.
-This process locks the application to allow an eligibility and compliance review.

-Grants page includes:
+- Development Grants page includes: